DecodedCo/weather-showreel/README.md

 ### Instructions

-* Copy the html code in sublime text
+1. Copy the html code in sublime text and save in the sites folder.
+Set the file name to index.html
+2. Copy the js code in sublime text and save again in the sites folder.
+Set the file name to script.html
-* From your browser go to: localhost:8000
+3. From your browser go to: localhost:8000

  (a webserver has already been set up for the visualisation to display properly)
-* That's it!
+4. That's it!

 If you would like to change the cities that are being displayed, edit line 37 in the html code.